yxj0312/real-world-vue-3/README.md

 - Intercept requests to create middleware
 - Handle errors and cancel requests properly
 - Properly serialize and deserialize requests & responses

+Reorganizing our code into a service layer

+While we’ve made great progress, there’s a problem with our code.
+Currently, we’re importing Axios into the EventList.vue component.
+But in the next lesson, we’re going to create a new component, which displays our event’s details.
+That new component will also need to make an API call.
+If we’re importing Axios into each component that needs it, we’re unnecessarily creating a new instance of Axios each time we do that.
+With API code woven throughout our application, this gets messy and makes our app harder to debug.

+The Problem with our code

+- Each component creates a new Axios instance
+- Our API code is all over our application

+Solution: Modularizing using a Service